$750 & $1,000 GLRC Travel Awards are available for graduate and undergraduate students whose advisors are GLRC faculty

 - Other theme-related activities: Other events based on ideas of students, staff and faculty

 Great Lakes Research Center faculty members can apply for assistance ($500) in bringing seminar speakers to Michigan Tech.
 Lecture topics should be of interest to the GLRC, and the visit should correspond with GLRC goals.
-The above form should be emailed to Jackie Gebhardt at firstname.lastname@example.org.
+Please email Jackie Gebhardt at email@example.com.